-Intact Software is now an HMRC approved supplier of Making Tax Digital (MTD) compatible software.
-This applies to all of our software products - Intact Vline, Xline and iQ.
+Intact is an HMRC approved supplier of Making Tax Digital (MTD) compatible software.
+This applies to all of our software products - Intact Vline, Xline and Intact iQ.

-The functionality we have added to our software to facilitate MTD compliance is being rolled out to all of our existing customers free of charge; forming part of a standard upgrade process.
+The functionality we have added to our software to facilitate MTD compliance was rolled out to all of our existing customers free of charge; forming part of a standard upgrade process.

 Customers can contact our local support team to organise their upgrade date as we will be rolling out these upgrades in a phased fashion.